 Searching Through Your Terminal History

-Searching through your command line history will help you reach commands you have used before but cannot remember.
+Searching your command line history will help you reach commands you have used before but cannot remember.
 It saves you the effort of googling.
 You may increase the history size to increase the number of commands that can be saved.

 # history size